diaznet/edgerouter-fqdns/README.md

 # Caveats

 - It is of upmost importance to have a reliable and stable Name Resolution in your environment.
 Firewall rules created for this script will rely on DNS and faulty Name Resolution might have unwanted consequences.
-Remember that FQDN might also not be a good idea in several use cases.
+Remember that relying on FQDN to create firewall rules might also not be a good idea in several use cases.
 - Firewall Address Groups names in EdgeRouter OS are limited to 28 charasters maximum.
 Names will appear truncated, but it will not impact the script's functionalities as it uses the Description field.
 - Currently it is not possible to launch Python scripts from EdgeRouter OS scheduler.
 Therefore the script is mainly a Python script embedded into a Bash script.
 - It is a scheduled script run, therefore all DNS records might not be up tp date before the next run of the script.
 I however found that it was in general working well with a scheduled interval of 15 minutes.